TheAnonymous-stack/numi-scraper/README.md

-This branch is a sandbox for incoming RAs assessment.
+This branch is a sandbox for RA assessment.

 Please isolate this from the current QA efforts.